Turton, South Dakota

 Turton is a town in Spink County, South Dakota, United States.
 The population was 55 at the 2020 census.
 The town was served by Turton High School from 1915 to 1956; students attended Doland High School thereafter.

 History

 Turton was platted in 1886.
 It was named after Turton, England, the native home of an early settler.
 An early variant name was St. Paul.
 A post office has been in operation in Turton since 1887.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.37 sqmi, all land.

-Education History

-Turton High School existed from 1915 to 1956, when it was closed due to a shortage of funds, teachers and too few students to qualify for state aid.